macolby14/rss-feed-combiner/README.md

 ## Motivation

-I love reading engineerng tech blogs from companies like Netflix and Facebook and from individuals like Josh W Comeau.
+I enjoy reading engineerng tech blogs from companies like Netflix and Facebook and from individuals like Josh W Comeau.
 However, I usually only see the articles when they are linked on other sites like HackerNews.
 The goal of this project was to automatically monitor those site's blogs (via their RSS feeds) and then email myself periodically whenever there are new blogs to read.

 ## Approach